The paycheck-to-paycheck life is rough.

 Create a frugal 50/20/30 budget

-I talk about this in my budgeting guide and it’s a general rule that helps you make sure you are on track with where the bulk of your money is going.
+I talk about this in my budgeting guide that you can find below and it’s a general rule that helps you make sure you are on track with where the bulk of your money is going.

 Basically, the 50/20/30 budget means:

 It helps to make sure your budget isn’t out of whack and the bulk of the money is going where it should be.

 Take Note: Looking for more ways to save money?
 I’ve compiled a list of cheap dinner ideas that are perfect for a tight meal budget.
 Finding quick and easy dinner ideas is yet another great way to be proactive about saving.